 - Debt summaries

-- Asset summaries including vehicles, significant posessions, pre-paid funeral plans, and/or expected inheritance
+- Asset summaries, including vehicles, significant possessions, pre-paid funeral plans, and/or expected inheritance

 - Life insurance policies

-- Health insurance policies, including long term care or disability policies
+- Health insurance policies, including long-term care policies or disability policies

 - Income sources of self and spouse